I run a regular writing retreat at the magical Ballyvaloo Retreat Centre in Co. Wexford. The next one will run 25th to 29th May 2026.

 What is the retreat centre like?

 The retreat centre is located in beautiful gardens just minutes from spectacular Curracloe Beach (made famous when it served as a stand-in for Omaha Beach during the filming of Saving Private Ryan in 1997).
-It is a very rural location, half an hour to the nearest large town.
-You will love it.
+It is a very rural and peaceful location.

-The rooms are all beautifully appointed with en-suite bathrooms.
+The rooms are all beautifully appointed with en-suite bathrooms and writing desks.